With COVID-19 variant positives, Michigan pauses athletics - WTMJ

 “Canceling competitions is never something we want to do, but with so many unknowns about this variant of COVID-19, we must do everything we can to minimize the spread among student-athletes, coaches, staff, and to the student-athletes at other schools,” athletic director Warde Manuel said.

-Michigan said it was worked diligently within state and Big Ten guidelines, but the state’s HHS department is mandating a more aggressive strategy for the new variant.
+Michigan said it has worked diligently within state and Big Ten guidelines, but the state’s HHS department was calling for a more aggressive strategy for the new variant.

+“Given continued transmission of the variant within UM athletic programs, MDHHS is recommending a very aggressive strategy that exceeds current program efforts,” Dr. Joneigh Khaldun of MDHHS said in a memo to university officials Saturday.

+“The core of this strategy places ALL UM varsity athletic programs in quarantine until further notice and up to 14 days from today’s date,” the memo added.

 Michigan’s men’s basketball team leads the Big Ten and had four games scheduled in the next two weeks, including a big rivalry game against Michigan State on Feb.
 6.